Looking for the most beautiful waterfall in Houston Texas, and don’t know which one is it?

-The gardens you see today, where the waterfall is located, were built in 2014 to commemorate the centennial of Herman’s Park.
+The gardens you see today, where the waterfall is located, were built in 2014.

-All the gardens are specially created for this park, and you can explore an impressive number of themed garden rooms, home to more than 490 new trees, 750 hedge shrubs, 660 azaleas, and almost 5 acres of grass.
+You can explore lots of different gardens, with 490 new trees, 750 hedge shrubs, 660 azaleas, and almost 5 acres of grass.

 The access to the gardens is clearly established, and during spring and summer, the gardens stay open until 7 in the evening.